Housing for First-Year Students

 First-Year Residential Options

 All first-year students are housed in the Southfield section of campus, the heart of undergraduate life at Columbia.
 Proximity to Butler Library, Alfred Lerner Hall, John Jay Dining Hall, JJ's Place, and Columbia Health make these residence halls a convenient connection to the Columbia community.

-Four different housing options are available to first-year students: Carman Hall, Furnald Hall, John Jay Hall, and the all-class integrated Living Learning Center in Wallach and Hartley Halls.
+Five different housing options are available to first-year students: Carman Hall, Furnald Hall, Hartley Hall, John Jay Hall, and Wallach Hall.
 Each hall has a unique set of features and benefits, from singles in corridor-style residences to shared doubles with an adjoining bathroom.
 Students should review each residence hall to learn more and help narrow down their preferences.